zendframework/zf2-documentation/docs/modules/zend.search.lucene.best-practice.rst

 An index auto-optimization process is performed after each segment generation and consists of merging partial segments.

 There are three options to control the behavior of auto-optimization (see :ref:`Index optimization <zend.search.lucene.index-creation.optimization>` section):

-    - MaxBufferedDocs is the number of documents that can be
-    - buffered in memory before a new segment is generated and written to the hard
+- **MaxBufferedDocs** is the number of documents that can be buffered in memory before a new segment is generated and written to the hard drive.

-    - drive.
-    - MaxMergeDocs is the maximum number of documents merged
-    - by auto-optimization process into a new segment.
+- **MaxMergeDocs** is the maximum number of documents merged by auto-optimization process into a new segment.

-    - MergeFactor determines how often auto-optimization is
+- **MergeFactor** determines how often auto-optimization is performed.
-    - performed.

 .. note::
-    ****

    All these options are ``Zend_Search_Lucene`` object properties- not index properties.
 They affect only current ``Zend_Search_Lucene`` object behavior and may vary for different scripts.

-MaxBufferedDocsdoesn't have any effect if you index only one document per script execution.
+**MaxBufferedDocs** doesn't have any effect if you index only one document per script execution.
 On the other hand, it's very important for batch indexing.
 Greater values increase indexing performance, but also require more memory.

-There is simply no way to calculate the best value for theMaxBufferedDocsparameter because it depends on average document size, the analyzer in use and allowed memory.
+There is simply no way to calculate the best value for the **MaxBufferedDocs** parameter because it depends on average document size, the analyzer in use and allowed memory.

-A good way to find the right value is to perform several tests with the largest document you expect to be added to the index ``memory_get_usage()`` and ``memory_get_peak_usage()`` may be used to control memory usage.
+A good way to find the right value is to perform several tests with the largest document you expect to be added to the index [#]_.
-.
 It's a best practice not to use more than a half of the allowed memory.

-MaxMergeDocslimits the segment size (in terms of documents).
+**MaxMergeDocs** limits the segment size (in terms of documents).
 It therefore also limits auto-optimization time by guaranteeing that the ``addDocument()`` method is not executed more than a certain number of times.
 This is very important for interactive applications.

-Lowering theMaxMergeDocsparameter also may improve batch indexing performance.
+Lowering the **MaxMergeDocs** parameter also may improve batch indexing performance.
 Index auto-optimization is an iterative process and is performed from bottom up.
 Small segments are merged into larger segment, which are in turn merged into even larger segments and so on.
 Full index optimization is achieved when only one large segment file remains.

 Small segments generally decrease index quality.
-Many small segments may also trigger the "Too many open files" error determined by OS limitations
+Many small segments may also trigger the "Too many open files" error determined by OS limitations [#]_.
-``Zend_Search_Lucene`` keeps each segment file opened to improve search performance.
-.

-in general, background index optimization should be performed for interactive indexing mode andMaxMergeDocsshouldn't be too low for batch indexing.
+in general, background index optimization should be performed for interactive indexing mode and **MaxMergeDocs** shouldn't be too low for batch indexing.

-MergeFactoraffects auto-optimization frequency.
+**MergeFactor** affects auto-optimization frequency.
 Lower values increase the quality of unoptimized indexes.
 Larger values increase indexing performance, but also increase the number of merged segments.
 This again may trigger the "Too many open files" error.

-MergeFactorgroups index segments by their size:
+**MergeFactor** groups index segments by their size:

-Not greater thanMaxBufferedDocs.
+.
+Not greater than **MaxBufferedDocs**.

-Greater thanMaxBufferedDocs, but not greater thanMaxBufferedDocs*MergeFactor.
+.
+Greater than **MaxBufferedDocs**, but not greater than **MaxBufferedDocs**\ * **MergeFactor**.

-Greater thanMaxBufferedDocs*MergeFactor, but not greater thanMaxBufferedDocs*MergeFactor*MergeFactor.
+.
+Greater than **MaxBufferedDocs**\ * **MergeFactor**, but not greater than **MaxBufferedDocs**\ * **MergeFactor**\ * **MergeFactor**.

-...
+. ...

 ``Zend_Search_Lucene`` checks during each ``addDocument()`` call to see if merging any segments may move the newly created segment into the next group.
 If yes, then merging is performed.

-So an index with N groups may containMaxBufferedDocs+ (N-1)*MergeFactorsegments and contains at leastMaxBufferedDocs*MergeFactor(N-1)documents.
+So an index with N groups may contain **MaxBufferedDocs** + (N-1)* **MergeFactor** segments and contains at least **MaxBufferedDocs**\ * **MergeFactor** :sup:`(N-1)` documents.

 This gives good approximation for the number of segments in the index:

-NumberOfSegments<=MaxBufferedDocs+MergeFactor*logMergeFactor(NumberOfDocuments/MaxBufferedDocs)
+**NumberOfSegments** <= **MaxBufferedDocs** + **MergeFactor**\ *log **MergeFactor** (**NumberOfDocuments**/**MaxBufferedDocs**)

-MaxBufferedDocsis determined by allowed memory.
+**MaxBufferedDocs** is determined by allowed memory.
 This allows for the appropriate merge factor to get a reasonable number of segments.

-Tuning theMergeFactorparameter is more effective for batch indexing performance thanMaxMergeDocs.
+Tuning the **MergeFactor** parameter is more effective for batch indexing performance than **MaxMergeDocs**.
 But it's also more course-grained.
-So use the estimation above for tuningMergeFactor, then play withMaxMergeDocsto get best batch indexing performance.
+So use the estimation above for tuning **MergeFactor**, then play with **MaxMergeDocs** to get best batch indexing performance.

 .. _zend.search.lucene.best-practice.shutting-down: